aws/model-hosting-container-standards/python/model_hosting_container_standards/supervisor/README.md

 Provides supervisord-based process management for ML frameworks with automatic recovery and container-friendly logging.

+## Overview

+This module wraps your ML framework (vLLM, TensorRT-LLM, etc.) with supervisord to provide:

+- **Automatic Process Monitoring**: Detects when your service crashes or exits unexpectedly
+- **Auto-Recovery**: Automatically restarts failed processes with configurable retry limits
+- **Container-Friendly**: Exits with code 1 after max retries so orchestrators (Docker, Kubernetes) can detect failures
+- **Production Ready**: Structured logging, configurable behavior, and battle-tested supervisord underneath

+**Use Case**: Deploy ML frameworks on SageMaker or any container platform with automatic crash recovery and proper failure signaling.

 ## Quick Setup

 ### 1. Install the Package